Statistics

 Frequently asked questions

-Yes.
-DigiCert TLS RSA SHA256 2020 CA1 is a publicly trusted intermediate CA operated by DigiCert, Inc. and chained to DigiCert Global Root CA. It is recognized by all mainstream browsers and operating system trust stores.
-The certificate itself is not a phishing indicator — the same intermediate signs millions of legitimate sites.
+DigiCert TLS RSA SHA256 2020 CA1 is a publicly trusted intermediate certificate authority operated by DigiCert, Inc. and chained to DigiCert Global Root CA. It is recognized by all mainstream browsers and operating system trust stores, so the certificate itself is not a phishing indicator - the same intermediate signs millions of legitimate sites. phishunt only flags the specific domains listed below as suspicious; DigiCert TLS RSA SHA256 2020 CA1 as a CA is fine.

 Why does DigiCert TLS RSA SHA256 2020 CA1 show up on phishing sites?